 The Post-Master’s Certificate in Family Nurse Practitioner program adheres to the university’s definition of professional integrity as described in the Academic Information section of the Graduate Catalog.

-Post-Master’s Cert in FNP Completion Requirements
+Post-Master’s Certificate in FNP Completion Requirements

 - Completion of designated semester hours in approved plan of study.